Find the perfect color

 You can learn a LOT about technique by visiting our extensive library of “How-To” videos and helpful hints at www.youtube.com/ERAPaints (subscribe to us too!) or our website www.erapaints.com.

 We cannot over-emphasize the importance of proper prep and application of primer/paint/clear coat

 PLEASE PLEASE PLEASE read and follow all of our instructions prior to starting your project!!!

-Shop Towel: When removing dust or cleaning from a paint surface it is important to use a quality towel: either a clean lint-free blue shop towel (we provide these in our kits), tack rag, or similar.
+Shop Towel: When removing dust or cleaning a paint surface it is important to use a quality towel: either a clean lint-free blue shop towel (we provide these in our kits), tack rag, or similar.
 Do not use ordinary paper towels or cotton cloth.
-If any surface to be sprayed with aerosols has sat for more than 12 hours, you should wipe it down with a tack rag or shop towel w/light wax/grease remover prior to applying aerosol.
+If any surface to be sprayed with aerosols has sat for more than 12 hours, you should wipe it down with a shop towel with light wax/grease remover prior to applying aerosol.